 The advanced ZoomTalk microphones have a pick-up range of 100 feet.
 This makes it ideal for the slightly bigger conference rooms.

-However, keep in mind that the Speak 810 is optimized for human speech.
+However, remember that the Speak 810 is optimized for human speech.
 That is, it is not very good for music.
 The sound comes out high-pitched and shallow.
 This is a common thing to consider when it comes to business speakerphones.

 Nevertheless, some users might have the wrong expectations (based on factors such as size and price).